Personal Employee Political Activities

 Company executives are required to certify annually that they have read and will comply with the Time Warner Standards of Business Conduct, which includes the Company's policies on political activities

-The Nominating and Governance Committee of the Time Warner Board of Directors is responsible for overseeing the Company's corporate social responsibility and public policy activities, which includes policies and practices regarding political contributions and expenditures by the Company, its PAC, and trade associations.
+The Nominating and Governance Committee of the Time Warner Board of Directors is responsible for overseeing the Company's corporate social responsibility and public policy activities, which include policies and practices regarding political contributions and expenditures by the Company, its PAC, and trade associations.